Community Solar Clearinghouse Solution

 STEP 1: Community solar projects are developed at off-site locations by private developers to generate clean, carbon-free electricity.

 STEP 2: The projects supply that electricity via the utility’s power grid to distribution customers including homes, schools and businesses.
-All MMC-participating projects sell their Renewable Energy Credits to the Illinois Shines program.
+Community solar developers sell the Renewable Energy Credits (RECs) attributes to Illinois utilities.

 STEP 3: You enroll as a subscriber to the community solar project, receiving a net metering credit on your monthly utility electricity bill for your portion of the solar power generated.
 The MMC’s program administrator, mc2 Energy Services, bills you separately for 80% of the net metering credit you receive, and therefore you retain 20% as your monthly savings.
 There are no other fees involved.